tluan/CARTS21_scripts/best/README.md

 ## Workflow Processes

 1. **UnicyclerAssembly**: Assembles genomes using Unicycler combining both short-read and long-read data.
+There are no additional parameters set for this process beyond the long and short reads.
 2. **RaconPolishing**: Polishes the assembled genome using Racon through multiple iterations.
+There are no additional parameters set for this process beyond the long reads and the baseline assembly.
 3. **MedakaPolishing**: Uses Medaka for further polishing of the genome assembled and polished by previous steps.
 Here the default model for medaka Version 1.7.2 is used.
+There are no additional parameters set for this process beyond the long reads and the racon polished assembly.
 4. **NextPolishPolishing**: Final polishing using NextPolish to refine assembly based on error correction using paired reads.
+There are no additional parameters set for this process beyond the short reads and the medaka polished assembly.

 ## Outputs